EmperorDan/Networking/Network types and standards.md

 **Resource Implications**
-The resources what will be needed for this network to be implemented would be the clients and the main server which holds all the information and communication.
+Clients are required aswell as the main server which contains information, and communication.

 **Communications**
-The communications that are created on the network are stored on the main server which handles all the things about the network.
+The main server saves communication made between computers.
+This allows companies to check for potentially harmful material.

 **Working practice**
-The working practice for this network is that all the conversations and information is passed through the server which can them check for any unwanted or inappropriate content allowed on and out of the network.
+There is always a risk of information leakage.
+But with communication being monitered that risk is lessened, and may be tracked.

 **Information sharing**
-information can be shared throughout the network but it must pass through and stored on the main server which can then be seen later for monetisation and review.
+Information passing through the main server is stored.
+This can be reviewed in the future.

 ### virtualised